-As a result, the Company believes that there is a substantial market opportunity for L-DOS47 given that (a) its target therapeutic indication, inoperable, locally-advanced, recurrent or metastatic NSCLC, represents a significant and unmet medical need worldwide; and (b) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.
+These and other rapidly advancing immunotherapy treatments, currently in development, have the potential to significantly alter the treatment of cancer, not in just one cancer type but across many cancer types.
+As a result of these developments in immunotherapies, and in particular with the success of immunotherapies in the treatment of NSCLC, the Company is currently reassessing its L-DOS47 clinical program given that: (a) its target therapeutic indication, being inoperable, locally-advanced, recurrent or metastatic NSCLC, may be a good candidate to combine with the emerging best-in-class immunotherapies; and (b) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.

-However, technological competition from pharmaceutical companies, biotechnology companies and university researchers is intense and is expected to increase.
+Technological competition from pharmaceutical companies, biotechnology companies and university researchers is intense and is expected to continue to be very intense.
 Many competitors and potential competitors have substantially greater product development capabilities and financial, scientific, marketing and human resources than the Company, providing them with a competitive advantage over the Company.